 In other words, you likely have a trade secret if you have an idea that makes you money and that is “readily ascertainable” by others who are playing by the rules.
 If someone can look at a product and reverse engineer it, that is entirely proper, although a former employee leaving with your trade secrets is improper.
-The law does not require that you take protect the secret like Fort Knox, you need only take reasonable steps to protect its secrecy from third parties.
+The law does not require that you take to protect the secret like Fort Knox, you need only take reasonable steps to protect its secrecy from third parties.
 Reasonable steps, for example, includes keeping your trade secret in safe, password protecting it in your computer system, and making sure that employees sign a confidentiality agreement if they have access to your secrets.

-Pricing, customer lists and other confidential information is often closely guarded by companies who sell products.
+Pricing, customer lists, and other confidential information are often closely guarded by companies who sell products.
 It is difficult to protect your pricing information if you give it out to any company asking for a price quote that is given without the understanding that they are receiving confidential information.
 Even if they don’t agree that the information is “confidential”, you have arguably taken reasonable steps to protect your pricing information.

 Trade Secret Theft

 Assume that, after years of hard work, your company finally started taking market share and reaching its full economic potential.
 However, one of your employees leaves and starts a business that directly competes against yours, taking customers but most importantly, your “secret recipe” for getting clients.
 Unfortunately, the employee did not sign a non-compete agreement and did not sign a confidentiality agreement.
 However, everyone understood from the way you operated your business that the secret recipe was secret, with only certain employees gaining access to the recipe.
 The night before he resigned, the employee downloaded your recipe, or he photocopied it and escaped before you knew the recipe was missing.
 All is not lost.
 You can still file a lawsuit under TUTSA.